Latest generation IgE Component allergy test - CAAM FABER

-Why do Eczema patient are more fitted for Faber allergy testing.
+Why are eczema patients more fitted for CAAM Faber allergy test?

 Eczema patients are more suitable for blood tests because the pre-existing eczema skin condition might affect and reduce the accuracy of a skin prick test.

-In fact, there are more than 600 of allergen molecules cause allergic reactions, of which more than 300 are mold and limited to certain countries and regions.
-The 3rd generation IgE allergy test Faber can detect more than 200 clinically identified allergens, and is ideal for eczema patients.
+In fact, there are over 600 allergens that can cause allergic reactions, of which around 300 are molds that can only be found in specific countries and regions.
+The latest IgE allergy test Faber can detect more than 200 clinically identified allergens, and it is already comprehensive and sufficient enough for eczema patients.

 The allergy test performed are for screening purpose only.
 Customers are advised to consult a doctor for any diagnosis and treatment, in which the cost is not included in the amount paid to MedDx and its appointment laboratory.